 We are not interested in knowing all the details of your life since we don’t want to claim this will make our products (the news we publish) any better.
 Please visit our Privacy and Legal Notice page for more information.

-We don’t want to know who you are but we want to know who comes to our website.
+We don’t really want to know who you are but we want to know who comes to our website.
 We want to know how many visits and pages the website got.
 We also want to know where the traffic comes from.
 We consider it’s a fair use.

 We are using Google analytics for tracking our site performances with anonymized IP addresses.
 An IP address is pretty much the equivalent of a phone number.